jbk2/fakebook/README.md

 ### Summary
 *A facebook clone app featuring:*

-- Complex forms; nesting, custom actions, hotwire.
+- 🖇️ Complex forms; nesting, custom actions, hotwire.

-- Advanced modeling & associations; m2m, polymorphic, delegation, custom validation, callbacks.
+- 👫 Advanced modeling & associations; m2m, polymorphic, delegation, custom validation, callbacks.

-- Devise authentication - Warden session checks to authorise ActionCable connections.
+- 🔐 Devise authentication - Warden session checks to authorise ActionCable connections.

-- POROs & Helpers:
+- 🏥 POROs & Helpers:
   - Built logic to process (size & format) uploaded images.
   - helpers to display #format_time_from in posts, comments & messages.

-- SPA like; Turbo Frames, Streams & Stimulus:
+- ⚡️ SPA like; Turbo Frames, Streams & Stimulus:
-  - Turbo frames & streams:
+  🖼️ - Turbo frames & streams:
      used in various User, Post, Comment, Conversation & Message views.
-  - Stimulus Controllers used:
+  👮🏼 - Stimulus Controllers used:
     - for managing post image attachments and previewing.
     - for toggling comment form presence on posts.
     - for subscribing to ActionCable ConversationChannel when a conversation is opened.
     - for managing scroll of messages container in conversation-card.

-- ActionCable; ConversationChannel manages conversation scoped subcriptions and message updates into the DOM.
+- 📡 ActionCable; ConversationChannel manages conversation scoped subcriptions and message updates into the DOM.

-- AcctiveJob;
+- ⏳ ActiveJob;
   - ProcessImageJob - size and format processing of uploaded images.
   - BroadcaseMessageJob - ActionCable broadcasts messages after creation.

-- Mailer Functionality:
+- 📧 Mailer Functionality:
   - Welcome email on user sign up.

-- Styling - All tyling done with TailwindCSS & DaidyUI component library.
+- 🎨 Styling - All tyling done with TailwindCSS & DaidyUI component library.

 **Technologies/libraries used:**
   Frontend